bcrossman/virtual_sports/content/post/2021-08-16-running-data-runkeeper/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-7-1.png" width="672" />

-I think the error bars make it clear that my pace isn't not significantly different between the short and long runs, interestingly.
+I think the error bars make it clear that my pace is not significantly different between the short and long runs, interestingly.
 Also my long run pace has been constant.
 Strangely this implies my short runs have slowed down a bit.